You Have the Spirit of Power, So Stop Wallowing and Take Action

 —2 Timothy 1:7

 Did you catch that?
 Read that verse again.
 Yes, fear can be crippling.
 It keeps people from making decisions, stepping out in faith, or changing destructive habits.
-And, yes, while God wired the whole “fight-or-flight” thing into our earthly bodies, God didn’t give us a spirit of fear.
+While God wired the whole “fight-or-flight” thing into our earthly bodies, God didn’t give us a spirit of fear.

 For those of us who have genuinely given our hearts and lives to Jesus Christ, God has given us the Holy Spirit.
 The Holy Spirit isn’t afraid of anything!